anuj-ti/report/report.md

 - API limits are a normal way of handling these types of increases in API level access.
 id: 75f927438ecad499aa605a3a45d7ba3b

+```
 Comment: Why so much change in answer when we ask with dates and without?

 ```

-```
 question: What is AWS Lambda ?
 answer: I don't know.
 id: 656a6ffae686c4849e282491ed04b047

+```
 Comment: after retrying it answers it
-```
+The chunks contained the word AWS only once, but lambda is mentioned a lot of times.
+Again reduce prompt is not working

-Date: June 15
+### Date: June 15

 ```
 question: Give me a bullet point list of all decisions to use Aws Lambda to build Devflows with the date on which the decision was made.